Financial-Times/ft-origami/docs/developer-guide/using-modules.md

 Messy.
 So it's generally preferred to turn all modules on and off at the same time, using the same test.

+### Examples

+Here are some examples of pages created using Origami components.
+These are all JSBins, so feel free to clone the bin and play around with it.

+* [Error aggregator](http://jsbin.com/ficavi/4) (Uses grid, forms, techdocs, date)

 ## Initialising module components